 If you like something physical, then visit Rangitoto and walk to the top of this volcanic island.
 The Department of Conservation describe the walking track as easy.
 The summit is a two hour return walk through lava fields and Pohutakawa forests.
 Book a return ferry trip here.

-We plan to book one night in the Department of Conservation cabin to get the best out of the island.
-If you chose to do this, book accomodation ahead as spaces are limited.
+We plan to book one night in the Department of Conservation cabin to get the best out of the island when we are next in town.
+If you chose to do this, book accommodation ahead as spaces are limited.

 The Great Barrier Island